At Princeton Campus Dining we have made it a priority to purchase local, organic and sustainably-produced food.

 - All coffee served in the residential college dining halls and in the Food Gallery at Frist has received Rain Forest Alliance certification.
 Small World locally roasted coffee is sold in Witherspoon's, Woodrow Wilson Café, Chancellor Green Café, Chemistry Ca Fe, Studio '34, and Café Vivian.

-- Organic spring mix and organic non-GMO tofu is available everyday across campus.
+- Organic spring mix and local, organic non-GMO tofu is available everyday across campus.
 Organic cereal is available in all residential dining halls.

 - Café Vivian, the sustainable café, offers menu options containing locally produced or organic ingredients.
 In addition, organic beverages and snacks are available.